Ukraine seek Hampden postponement

 The winners will play either Wales or Austria for a place at Qatar 2022.

-The Scottish FA has already been in talks with Uefa and Fifa, who will now consider the call from Ukraine.
+World governing body Fifa say they are working with Uefa and the Scottish Football Association to "find an appropriate solution".

+Confirming the request, a spokesperson added: "Fifa expresses its deepest solidarity to everybody affected by what is happening in Ukraine.
+A further update will be provided in due course."

-"Football is inconsequential amid conflict," wrote Scottish FA president Rod Petrie in a message to his Ukrainian counterpart this week.
+Earlier this week, Scottish FA president Rod Petrie wrote "football is inconsequential amid conflict" in a message to his Ukrainian counterpart.

 Petrie said he had written "to send a message of support, friendship and unity".